 As the wedding planner, you can literally never have too many photos of details.
 Photos of the happy couple are great, but you want to use this opportunity to show couples what work you can really do.
 Oftentimes, couples come to us with ideas and rely on us to bring them to life – and make it better.
 A styled shoot, and the photos that come from them, give you a chance to show your clients a visual representation of what all of the tiny details come together to truly create.
-They will understand why your rentals proposal is about 112 line items long when you have something in your portfolio that shows them.
+They will understand why your rental proposal is about 112 line items long when you have something in your portfolio that shows them.
 I always say the eye buys, so make sure that the work you do makes your ideal client buy with their eye.

-Inside my Styled Shoot planning guide, I have a detailed checklist of every detail you might want to consider, and tips for bringing it all together.
+Inside my Styled Shoot planning guide, I have a detailed checklist of every detail you might want to consider and tips for bringing it all together.
 A little extra tip?
 Make sure you also get a wide variety of both vertical and horizontal images.
 What works well on Pinterest won’t be the same as what you need for your website header.